Bring snorkeling gear to explore the waters off Pigeon Key dock

 Today, you can explore Pigeon Key and marvel at the old Seven Mile Bridge, listed on the National Register of Historic Places.
 And while there are a lot of places I love in the Keys, Pigeon Key may be first on my list.

 A sleeker, safer Seven Mile Bridge paralleling the old one opened in 1982.
 The old bridge remains, falling further and further into disrepair.
 Until a few years ago, the 2.2 mile stretch to Pigeon Key was used for trams for visitors.
-But it became too deteriorated for vehicles and today it is closed for major repairs.
-(Here’s info on the Old Seven Mile Bridge, which will be closed until 2021)
+But it became too deteriorated for vehicles and is closed for major repairs into 2021.

 Pigeon Key is now operated by Pigeon Key Foundation & Marine Science Center.
 Visitors pay $12 (kids 5-13 are $9) and now are whisked by speed boat from Marathon to the island — a short, delightful ride.